opcode81/grobersumo-quakelive-server-cfg/README.md

 where the password needs to be set for stats to end up on qlstats.

-After the unit file has been created, we can enable and start the server as follows:
+After a unit file has been created, we can enable and start the service as follows:

     sudo systemctl enable ql-instagib
     sudo systemctl start ql-instagib